 Depending on how your business is organized, you might or might not be on your company’s payroll.
-Most small business owners, though, take at least a portion of their pay in the form of draws or distributions (the terminology depends on how your business is structured).
+However, most small business owners take at least a portion of their pay in the form of draws or distributions (the terminology depends on how your business is structured).

 Equity is your ownership in the business.
-It is a combination of the money and other things of value you have invested in the business plus the earnings the business has retained over its lifetime.
+It’s a combination of the money and other things of value you’ve invested in the business plus the earnings the business has retained over its lifetime.

-Equity can also be defined as the difference between the business’ assets (what the business owns) and its liabilities (what the business owes).
+Equity can also be defined as the difference between the business’s assets (what the business owns) and its liabilities (what the business owes).

-Sadly, many small businesses have negative equity.
-This can indicate the owner is taking too much money out of the business, debt is too high, or that the business is not profitable.
-A business with a healthy equity is, among other things, attractive to potential lenders, investors, and buyers (should you decide to sell your business).
+In reality, many small businesses have negative equity.
+This can indicate the owner is taking too much money out of the business, debt is too high, or that the business isn’t profitable.
+A business with healthy equity is, among other things, attractive to potential business lenders, investors, and buyers (should you decide to sell your business).

 GAAP is the acronym for generally accepted accounting principles, which are the guidelines for proper accounting and financial reporting.
 GAAP compliance is particularly important in publicly traded companies, but many lenders and investors require GAAP-compliant reports as part of their decision-making process.

 The general ledger is the basis for your entire bookkeeping system.
-Simply put, it is a record of all the financial transactions in your business, for its entire history.
-The general ledger is organized by the chart of accounts (see above).
+Simply put, it’s a record of all the financial transactions in your business, for its entire history.
+The general ledger is organized by the chart of accounts (back to above).